 Professor John R. Mack from Aiken, SC, was unanimously chosen to serve as President of the Cooper-Limestone Institute by the Southern Baptist Association Board.

-The Cooper-Limestone Institute's name was changed in 1898 and the school was renamed Limestone College.
+The Cooper-Limestone Institute's name was changed in 1898 and the school was renamed Limestone University.

 Prior to coming to Limestone, Lee Davis Lodge was the Chair of Political Philosophy and International Law at Columbian University (now George Washington University) in Washington, DC.